Most future-referring verbs convey more than just future meaning

 (f) Unsatisfactory results will/may/could cause the contract to be terminated.

 Once again, the verb has will or a less definite alternative; this seems to be the normal choice for promises and threats.
+Sometimes they are combined with a condition that must be fulfilled before they can be carried out.
+The condition is likely to be introduced by if or, for promises, provided (see 179.
+Deeper Meanings of “if”).

 Like predictions, promises and threats can be reported as well as made when they are spoken.
 Possible reporting verbs include GUARANTEE, PROMISE, PLEDGE, UNDERTAKE, VOW, THREATEN and WARN.
 These can be used either with a following will (X threatens that Y will …) or without, so that they alone carry the future meaning (X threatens to …; X threatens something).
 Sometimes the use is metaphorical (see 7.
 Metaphorical Meanings):